zechnologic/xmrmeet/README.md

 # XMR Meet

-**XMR Meet** is an open-source, community-driven platform for Monero enthusiasts who enjoy connecting with others **in person to exchange Monero and cash**.
+**XMR Meet** is an open-source, community-driven platform for Monero enthusiasts who enjoy connecting with others **in person and exchanging Monero and cash**.
 The website is designed for hobbyists and enthusiasts to discover fellow community members in their area who are open to casual, in-person exchanges.

 This project is built for **fun, education, and community engagement**—a simple way to see who’s around, share your interest in meeting up, and connect with like-minded peers who enjoy exchanging value in person.